Men And Eating Disorders

 I think there’s a mixture of embarrassment and denial, and just wanting to avoid talking about it.
 I mean, you know, this kind of thing I always figured it doesn’t happen to men.
 Right?
-I always thought eating disorders in men was just not a thing.
+I always thought eating disorders in men were just not a thing.

 So I am a bit of a hypocrite when I talk about seeking out professional help.

-But that’s why I’m here creating this content – to help you avoid the mistakes and screw ups that I had, and maybe find an easier path to help and support when you want it.
+But that’s why I’m here creating this content – to help you avoid the mistakes and screw-ups that I had, and maybe find an easier path to help and support when you want it.